samartzidis/OfficeDrawIo/README.md

 Allows embedding and editing Draw.io images in Microsoft Office documents.

-The Add-In is implemented as an Office VSTO Add-In in mainly C# and a hint of JavaScript.

 Known issues
 ------------
 - Only Word is currently supported due to VSTO custom control restrictions.